haiyun-he/haiyun-he.github.io/_news/announcement_20.md

 related_posts: false
 ---

 Interested in keeping up with the latest GenAI watermarking papers?
-Check out the daily arXiv tracker: \url{https://github.com/ai-kunkun/Watermarking-arxiv-daily}.
+Check out the daily arXiv tracker: [Watermarking Arxiv Daily](https://github.com/ai-kunkun/Watermarking-arxiv-daily).
 It is maintained by **Zhenxin Ai**.